Service Learning Trip Destinations for Students & Schools

 Hawaii

-agricultural service learning in Hawaii
+Student working on agricultural service learning projects in Hawaii.

 Alaska